Hirlam/Trac2Markdown.jl/docs/src/PostPP/Verification.md

 For the every day verification the model and observation data are read with the routines

 [read_vfld.f90](monitor/rdr/read_vfld.f90)[read_vobs.f90](monitor/rdr/read_vobs.f90)[read_vfld_temp.f90](monitor/rdr/read_vfld_temp.f90)[read_vobs_temp.f90](monitor/rdr/read_vobs_temp.f90)
-Where the two first are for surface data and are used when ''DATA_SOURCE# vfld'' and the two latter for temp data and are used when ''DATA_SOURCEvfld_temp''.
-During the evolution of the verification package the format of the input data has changed and we are now at version four.
+Where the two first are for surface data and are used when `*DATA_SOURCE#` vfld* and the two latter for temp data and are used when `*DATA_SOURCEvfld_temp*.` During the evolution of the verification package the format of the input data has changed and we are now at version four.
 The new format allows an arbitrary number of different types of point data to be included in the model vfld- or observation vobs- files.

 The generalized input format is defined as